 A robust digitalization strategy, however, should extend beyond vehicle and production design.
 Integrated solutions from product and production design through product lifecycle management (PLM), manufacturing operations management (MOM) and enterprise resource planning (ERP) create a complete digital thread from product design into the supply chain.
 Such a comprehensive digital thread can help companies turn complexity, whether from operating during a pandemic or from the requirements of next generation products, into competitive advantage by streamlining operations and improving collaboration throughout their supply chains.

 In particular, enabling more frequent and effective collaboration throughout the supply chain will be critical as OEMs and suppliers continue to recover production output and prepare for unforeseen future disruptions.
 Better communication among partners also will help enable OEMs and their suppliers to coordinate the ramp-up of production capabilities with market demand to avoid both excesses and shortages of product.
 Collaboration also facilitates the sharing of experiences and key lessons learned while adapting to the pandemic.
 These experiences can help inform disaster recovery plans, allowing companies to incorporate a realistic estimation of how they will react to emergency situations.

-You can hear about all of this and more in a new podcast series, Automotive & Transportation of Tomorrow, from Siemens Digital Industries Software.
+You can hear about all of this and more in a new series of podcasts on The Future Car, from Siemens Digital Industries Software.
 The series covers all aspects of today’s automotive industry, and how it will continue to evolve in the future.
 You can listen to the first episode right at the top of this blog, or below.
 Stay tuned in the future to catch the rest of the series!